|About OHP||What is the Oregon Health Plan?|

 For more information call Medical Payment Recovery at 503-378-2005.
 Please tell us if you are calling about a medical claim or a prescription claim.

-No. Oregon is not changing its definition of Medicaid primary care provider.
-Instead, Oregon will add the federal definition alongside Oregon's definition in order to identify primary care providers who qualify for the new two-year reimbursement increase.
+No. Oregon did not change its definition of Medicaid primary care provider.
+Instead, Oregon added the federal definition alongside Oregon's definition in order to identify primary care providers who qualify for the 2013-2014 rate increase.

-The CMS definition only determines which providers may qualify for the two-year reimbursement increase; it does not reduce or change reimbursement for other providers or programs.
-Oregon's primary care providers who meet CMS's definition will receive an enhanced rate for two years, those who do not will receive their existing Oregon primary care rate
+The CMS definition only determines which providers may qualify for the increase; it does not reduce or change reimbursement for other providers or programs.
+Oregon's primary care providers who meet CMS's definition receive an enhanced rate for 2013-2014; those who do not receive their existing Oregon primary care rate

 CMS revised sections 1902(a)(13), 1902(jj), 1905(dd) and 1932(f) of the Social Security Act to require increased payment for certain Medicaid primary care services provided in calendar years 2013 and 2014.